the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # Basics in React

 The chapter will guide you through the basics of React.
 It covers state and interactions in components, because static components are a bit dull, aren't they?
-Additionally you will learn about the different ways to declare a component and how to keep components composeable and reusable.
+Additionally, you will learn about the different ways to declare a component and how to keep components composable and reusable.
 Be prepared to breathe life into your components.

 ## Internal Component State

-Internal component state allows you to store, modify and delete properties of your component.
+Internal component state, also known as local state, allows you to save, modify and delete properties that are stored in your component.
 The ES6 class component can use a constructor to initialize internal component state.
 The constructor is called only once when the component initializes.

-Let's introduce a class constructor where you can set the initial internal component state.
+Let's introduce a class constructor.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~